In a world full of pundits with a lot of opinions, one man got it pretty much bang on

 It was the same story on the other side of the draw, with Portugal v Uruguay the only game he called wrong, and remarkably he got all four semi-finalists and both finalists correct.

-So that’s 14 World Cup knockout games in total, with Macca calling the winner in 12 of them – that’s some record.
+So that’s 15 World Cup knockout games in total, where he called the winner in 13 of them – that’s some record.

 He didn’t give a full reason for England’s semi-final exit, but he seemed convinced they would fall short against their opponents in the final four before predicting and all European final with France becoming the eventual victors over Croatia (a team that many definitely did not foresee appearing the finals).